kynan/pdesoft2014/slides.md

 ???

+Now that we've introduced the concepts, how does it work?

 PyOP2 architecture shown in this diagram:
 * Provides unified API to the user (which may be another program, e.g. Firedrake)
-* Declare data types, exectute parallel loops (dynamic construct)
+* Declare data types, exectute parallel loops ("smart" dynamic construct)
 * PyOP2 runtime schedules computation efficiently (colouring avoids data races)
+* kernels executed over the mesh in native code
 * code generated and JIT compiled at runtime for different backends
-* kernels executed over the mesh in native code
+* 4 backends, backend-specific JIT compilation tool chain
 * CPU JIT: shell out to compiler to compile generated kernel + marshalling code
 * use ctypes to load the compiled shared object
 * 3rd party libraries (CPU: PETSc, GPU: Cusp) for sparse matrices, linear solvers